 From the beginning our goal has been to behold—with clarity and conviction—the Blessed Hope of the Church.

-Building upon this, we next went in search of the proper NT principles for interpreting OT Kingdom prophecy (OTKP).
-This enabled us to discover and articulate what we called The New Covenant Hermeneutic, the NT method for understanding the OT in general, and OTKP in particular.
-We then applied that hermeneutic with good success to some of the most important and challenging OTKP’s, showing that in the end they all stubbornly resist the premillennial approach, but wonderfully open up and fall into place when viewed beneath the light of the simple, two-staged idea of the Kingdom taught in the Didactic NT.1
+Building upon this, we next went in search of the proper NT principles for interpreting Old Testament Kingdom prophecy (OTKP).
+This enabled us to discover and articulate what we called The New Covenant Hermeneutic, the NT method for understanding the Old Testament (OT) in general, and OTKP in particular.
+We then applied that hermeneutic with good success to some of the most important and challenging OTKP’s, showing that in the end they all stubbornly resist the premillennial approach, but wonderfully open up and fall into place when viewed beneath the light of the simple, two-staged idea of the Kingdom taught in the Didactic New Testament (DNT).1

 Thus encouraged, we ventured into that most “Old Testament” of New Testament books, the Revelation.
 We began by carefully examining its purpose, structure, and literary genre.
 This opened us up to the possibility that Revelation 20 might be the last of six “mystical” depictions of the course, character, and consummation of the spiritual reign of the High King Heaven, the exalted Lord Jesus Christ.
 And when we actually studied Revelation 20, we saw that this interpretation was by far the best.